 Fairbank Farm

-This farm is pretty dang close as it’s located just north in Edmonds.
+This farm is pretty close to the city as it’s located just north in Edmonds.
 You can find acres of pumpkins of all sorts of different varieties and even some farm animals.
-Not to mention they’ve taken careful COVID-19 precautions to make sure visitors are safe.

 Where: 15308 52nd Ave W, Edmonds, WA